Ardent boaters throughout Ontario try to extend the boating season as long as they can.

 Many Hewescraft boats, from the Ocean Pro to the Alaskan, are built to handle rough ocean waters while providing a smooth ride.
 A deep-V hull and a sharp bow allow the boat to cut through the waves and smooth the ride, even on rough days.
 On days with a mild swell, a Hewescraft boat will run as smooth as a new car on fresh asphalt.

 Spring and fall often bring stiff winds, rough waters, and extremely cold spray.
 A smooth-running boat like the Hewescraft lets boaters enjoy an extra two or three months of comfortable boating.

-“These are all-season boats,” explains David.
-“They are perfect for navigating in this area.
-Even in high winds and choppy waters, these boats run true.”
+“These are all-season boats,” explains Michael.
+“They are perfect for navigating the lakes in Muskoka and the surrounding areas.
+Even in high winds and choppy waters common to boating on Georgian Bay, these boats run true.”

 Hewescraft vessels are designed for strength and durability.
 The hull is a 100 percent all-welded structure, featuring thick channel supports and box beam construction for increased structural integrity.
 The heavy gauge welded aluminum provides 10 times more strength than fibreglass.

 Using aluminum rather than fibreglass has added benefits.
 It’s lighter, providing higher fuel efficiency on longer trips as well as making it easier to tow when traveling by road to new locations.
 The Alaskan and Ocean Pro models also feature a hard-shell enclosed cabin, which offers a comfortable setting in all weather conditions.

 Hewescraft owners enjoy comfortable boating during the early spring and late fall and are able to keep on going when the rain hits, thanks to quality design and engineering.